 The hammered dulcimer provides the fast, “optimistic” music of Frida’s youth that will be used elsewhere in the film in those rare, happy instances of her life.
 When Taymor’s vision extends to the bizarre, as in the medical scene with skeleton puppets after Frida’s accident, Goldenthal gives us equally bizarre music that sounds like “Bartok as if he was writing a concerto for coyotes.”
 The music for the scenes in New York City can best be described as angry, dissonant big band arrangements.
 Also important to the score are the Mexican folk songs used in the film.
 Some are sung by Chavela Vargas, who was once Frida’s lover, and others by the bewitching Lila Downs.
 Much of the thematic material of the score is encapsulated in the Oscar-nominated song “Burn It Blue” (lyrics by Taymor), which is sung over the end credits.

 Goldenthal’s haunting score provides the perfect musical backdrop, giving us a sense of locale and the emotions behind the artist’s greatest work.
-Elmer Bernstein would have been my personal choice for his stunning FAR FROM HEAVEN score, but Goldenthal’s win was just reward for the promise shown in his earlier scores, such as INTERVIEW WITH THE VAMPIRE (1994) and MICHAEL COLLINS (1996).
+Elmer Bernstein would have been my personal choice for his stunning FAR FROM HEAVEN score, but Goldenthal’s win was just reward for the promise shown in earlier scores like INTERVIEW WITH THE VAMPIRE (1994) and MICHAEL COLLINS (1996).